ShamylZakariya/CraftingInterpreters/NOTES.md

 - `Interpreter::visitLambdaExpr` and return a new LoxLambda
 - `Parser` need to catch lambdas as `assignment` so we can say `var f = fun(){}` and we need to catch lambdas as `primary` so they can be caught in a function `call()` expression.

+Per the challenge notes, how to handle a `fun(){};` in the context of a statement?
+- I'm happy to treat it as an error!
+A lambda which isn't called, nor stored in a var would simply be created and discarded. **So it's an error**.

+What about `(fun(){...})();` - this should be allowed to work.

+## Chapter 11
+The Resolver looks like the right place to throw an error if a break statement occurs without an enclosing while loop.
+My current implementation will break out of nested function calls to the closest while loop, which is neat, but bad.
+I should copy Resolver::resolveFunction's approach to keep track of whether the current function context has a while loop in it.